 Housing

-Rhode Island Housing is deploying the funds as no-interest, long-term loans to complement other state and federal resources to finance the production and preservation of housing affordable to households earning less than 80% of the area median income.
+The funds are providing no-interest, long-term loans to complement other state and federal resources to finance the production and preservation of housing affordable to households earning less than 80% of the area median income.

-The Rhode Island Office of Housing and Community Development is expanding the capacity of the shelter system to better respond to homelessness.
-This is being accomplished by adding temporary and permanent shelter beds through contracts with providers and targeting key constituencies, including families, couples, individuals experiencing chronic homelessness, and victims of domestic violence.
+The funding is being used to expand the shelter system's capacity to better respond to homelessness.
+Providers are adding temporary and permanent shelter beds and targeting key constituencies, including families, couples, individuals experiencing chronic homelessness, and victims of domestic violence.

-Rhode Island Housing is providing $17,500 in down payment assistance and closing cost assistance to help eligible households purchase a home.
+The funds provided $17,500 in down payment and closing cost assistance to first-time homebuyers.

-The project supplements existing funds to invest in spaces for housing units, commercial uses, and health, education, and employment training programming.
+The funding is being invested in spaces for housing units, commercial uses, and health, education, and employment training.

 Typical unreimbursed predevelopment costs for multifamily projects can range from $100,000 to $750,000.
 These costs create delays and financial hardships, particularly for non-profit, mission-driven developers.
 These funds are offsetting these costs and expediting housing production.

-The State is implementing various projects to provide warming stations and shelters.
+The State oversaw various projects to provide warming stations and shelters.

 During the pandemic, additional affordable housing and homelessness assistance initiatives have been assigned to the Office of Housing and Community Development.
-The funding is enabling the Office of Housing and Community Development to hire contract staff to expand and enhance capacity for affordable housing and homelessness assistance.
+The funding is enabling the Office to hire contract staff to expand and enhance capacity for affordable housing and homelessness assistance.

 The program is creating a fund that preserves affordable housing through foreclosure prevention or rehabilitation.